theselfstudy/cadence/README.md

-# Cadence
+# TrackWell
-### Learn your cadence.
+### Learn your TrackWell.

 A privacy-first, judgment-free body tracking web app designed to help you notice your patterns over time without storing your data on a server.

-Cadence is intentionally simple: entries are recorded locally in your browser or written directly to a user-owned Google Sheet.
+TrackWell is intentionally simple: entries are recorded locally in your browser or written directly to a user-owned Google Sheet.
 There is no database, no analytics, and no server-side data storage.

 ## ✨ Features